jheretic/docker-hack-chat/README.md

 ### Encryption

-If you want to use ssl, you'll need nginx or similar sitting in front of it and proxying to hacker-chat.
+If you want to use ssl, you'll need nginx or similar sitting in front of it and proxying to hack-chat.
 Say you wanted to access the client at `https://<some_domain>/hacker-chat-thingy` with an encrypted websocket at `https://<some_domain>/bleepblippitybleepbloop` .